English

 ENGL 352 Modern and Contemporary African Literature (3 Credits)

-This course introduces students to the diversity of African writings to consider the social, cultural, and historical contexts from which they emerge.
-Students will examine a variety of literature and will consider how writers address themes such as power, class, gender, colonialism, and globalization.
+This course introduces students to the diversity of African writings and examines the social, cultural, and historical contexts from which they emerge.
+Students will read a variety of literature and will consider how writers address themes such as power, class, gender, colonialism, and globalization.

 ENGL 354 The Craft of Narrative (3 Credits)